Rod Stewart says he’s leaving rock ‘n’ roll

-(WJW) – After more than six decades in the music industry, rock legend Rod Stewart has announced that he is planning to leave the rock ‘n’ roll genre behind.
+(WJW) – After more than six decades in the music industry, rock legend Rod Stewart has announced that he is planning to leave rock ‘n’ roll behind.

-In a recent interview with BBC Breakfast, the 78-year-old singer revealed his intention to pivot to swing music, following his upcoming summer tour.
+In a recent interview with BBC Breakfast, the 78-year-old singer revealed his intention to pivot to swing music and continue performing standards following his upcoming summer tour.

-Stewart stated that he is not retiring but rather wants to move on and is in a “good place” with the decision.
+Stewart stated that he is not retiring, but rather wants to move on from rock (“for a while, maybe”) and he’s looking forward to “doing something else.”

 “Everything has to come to an end sooner or later,” Stewart said in an interview.

-He has just completed a swing album with Jools Holland which will be released next year.
+Stewart also said he just completed a swing album with musician and TV presenter Jools Holland, which will be released next year.

 “I’m really looking forward to doing something else, especially singing with Jools’ band,” said Stewart.
 “It borders on rock ‘n’ roll anyway, it’s just not ‘Maggie May’ and ‘Do Ya Think I’m Sexy?’”